Anime4000/IFME/README.md

 ## Development
 ### Language migrating
-First IFME was written in VB.NET from version 1.0 until 3.2 and version 4.0 written in C#, completely start from scratch.
+First IFME was written in VB.NET from version 1.0 until 3.0+ and version 4.0 written in C#, completely start from scratch.

-Feel free port to Linux or Mac OS

 ### Supported IDE
 * Microsoft VisualStudio 2013 (.NET 4.0)